Women rulers in Maya society: Muwaan Mat

-Muwaan Mat (also known as Lady Sak Kʼukʼ or "Lady Beastie") ruled for a short time after the death of Aj Neʼ Yohl Mat before Kʼinich Janaabʼ Pakal took the throne.
+Muwaan Mat (also known as Lady Sak Kʼukʼ or "Lady Beastie") ruled for a short time after the death of Aj Neʼ Yohl Mat in 612 before Kʼinich Janaabʼ Pakal took the throne in 615.

 It was probably Sak Kʼukʼ and her consort Kʼan Moʼ Hix who held most of the power during the childhood of Kʼinich Janaabʼ Pakal.
 There is an image of Lady Sak K'uk handing him what had been termed the "drum major" crown at his accession.

 Naranjo

 Lady Six Sky

-Of the queens, Lady Six Sky's reign was the most impressive.
+Of the female monarchs, Lady Six Sky's reign was the most impressive.
 She was the daughter of Bajlaj Chan Kʼawiil of Dos Pilas and arrived at Naranjo in the position of ruling queen and established a "new dynasty."
 Lady Six Sky commissioned monuments that note she performed important calendric rituals, some shortly after her arrival.
 Additionally, she is shown on monuments taking on the role of a warrior-king by standing over a trampled captive, an unusual representation for a woman.
 Naranjo Stela 24 is one such depiction.
 Scholars suspect that Kʼahkʼ Tiliw Chan Chaak, the king who succeeded her, was the son of Lady Six Sky.
 He was born five years after her arrival at Naranjo.

 Monuments that refer to Lady Six Sky are: Stelae 3, 18, 24, 29, and 31.

 She died on February 10 or 11, 741.